OPRAH'S DEAD SON

 "That might be him on the phone."
 The old guy shrugs.

-"You can go answer it if you want," he says.
+"You can go answer it if you want."
+His eyes look sideways.

 "Mame!" she calls.
 "Do you know where they keep their god damn phone?"

 Mame doesn't answer.
-She can smell a pie baking in the oven.
+Giselle can smell a pie baking.
 She goes through swinging doors into the kitchen.
 Nobody's there.
 The back door's open.
-Maybe Mame had to go to one of the other houses to get a cup of sugar.
+Maybe Mame had to go over to one of the other houses to borrow a cup of sugar.
 Giselle goes back into the living room.
 The phone's still ringing.
 Ringing and ringing.
 The ringing is getting louder.
 Louder and louder.
-She still can't find the fucking phone.
+She still can't find the fucking phone anywhere.
 She's getting frantic.
 Franticer and franticer.

 Chapter Thirty-six